 Anesthesia will block pain during the surgery.
 Your doctor will give you medicine to control pain afterwards.

 Average Hospital Stay

-You may be sent home the same day if there are no complications.
+You may be sent home the same day or next.

 At the Hospital

-The catheter will be removed once urine is passing as expected.
-Walking will be encouraged early to promote healing and decrease the risk of certain complications.
+A catheter will stay in place until urine is passing as expected.
+You will be asked to walk around.
+This helps with healing and lowers the risk of other problems.

 Call Your Doctor

 Call your doctor if you’re not getting better as expected or have problems such as: